Vietnam.vn - Nền tảng quảng bá Việt Nam

 Hilling ginger roots after harvesting the first time

-“By October, farmers harvest ginger to supply to warehouses, like my family, which is also a warehouse that buys ginger from the locals.
-Phuc Tho ginger has large roots, beautiful skin, and is easy to make into jam, so it is popular,” Mr. Thao proudly said.
-Because of the high demand for ginger at the end of the year, Phuc Tho Lam Ha residents always maintain ginger plants, as a local specialty crop, focusing on the Lunar New Year market.
+“In October, farmers harvest ginger to supply to warehouses, like my family, which is also a warehouse that buys ginger from the locals.
+Phuc Tho ginger has big tubers, beautiful skin, and is easy to make into jam, so it is popular,” Mr. Thao proudly said.
+Because of the high demand for ginger at the end of the year, residents of Phuc Tho Lam Ha always maintain ginger plants, as a local specialty crop, specializing in the Lunar New Year market.

 According to the Department of Agriculture and Environment of Lam Dong province, many businesses in the area have purchased, processed and exported ginger to Asian markets.
 This spice is commonly used in many Asian countries, with the opportunity to expand acreage and specialize in serving exports.